-§ 259-1 Consent of owner required for activity on private property.
+§ 259-1 PermittedConsent of owner required for activity on private property with consent of owner..
 [Amended at time of adoption of Code]

-No person shall hunt or fire or discharge any firearms on any private property except with the written consent of the owner or the legal occupant thereof, and such consent shall be carried at all times by any person hunting and upon request shall be shown to any police officer or officer of the Department of Conservation and Recreation, or the property owner or his agent.
+No person shall hunt or fire or discharge any firearms on any private property except with the written consent of the owner or the legal occupant thereof, and such consent shall be carried at all times by any person hunting and upon request shall be shown to any police officer or officer of the Department of Conservationand Recreation, or the property owner or his agent.

-This bylaw shall not be applied to the lawful defense of life or property or to any law enforcement officer in the defense of his duties.
+This section by law shall not be applied to the lawful defense of life or property or to any law enforcement officer in the defense of his duties.

-§ 259-3 Violations and penalties.
-[Amended at time of adoption of Code]
+§ 259-3 PenaltyViolations and penalties.

-Any person violating any provisions of this bylaw shall be punished by a fine of not more than \$50 for each offense, punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
+Any person violating any provisions of this sectionbylaw shall be punished by a fine of not more than \$50 for each offense, punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code.